syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 {% highlight c# %}

-//This method provides the required information from the server side when initializing the PivotGrid. public Dictionary<string, object> InitializeGrid(string action) {
+//This method provides the required information from server-side when initializing the PivotGrid. public Dictionary<string, object> InitializeGrid(string action) {
    htmlHelper.PivotReport = BindDefaultData();